suffolklibraries/sljekyll/_events/bungay-2019-10-12-suffolk-libraries-day.md

 Celebrate and support your library on [Suffolk Libraries Day](/suffolk-libraries-day/)!
 As well as activities including 'guess the weight of the cake', and refreshments, there will be:

-* A sponsored read from 9:30am-12pm
+* A sponsored read from 9:30am-12pm - including our patron Sir Laurie Magnus reading from <cite>David Copperfield</cite> at 10:20am
-* A children's hour from 10:30-11:30am - hear some great children's stories or make a bookmark for £1.
+* A children's hour from 10:30-11:30am - hear some great children's stories, including a reading from our patron Luke Wright at 11:10am, and make a bookmark for £1
-- Saturday Social from 2:30-3:30pm - free cake, cuppa and chat!
+* Saturday Social from 2:30-3:30pm - free cake, cuppa and chat!